makrai/notes/wagner2203-transformer-speech-emo-valence.md

 # Abstract

 * transformer-based architectures which are pre-trained in self-supervised
-* audio domain, such architectures have also been successfully utilised in the
+* audio domain: such architectures have also been successfully utilised
 * hE not evaluated the influence of model size and pre-training data on downstream performance, and have shown limited attention to
-  * generalisation, robustness, fairness, and efficiency.
-The present
+  * generalisation, robustness, fairness, and efficiency
 * we: a thorough analysis of these aspects on several pre-trained variants of wav2vec 2.0 and HuBERT that we
   * fine-tuned on the dimensions arousal, dominance, and valence of MSP-Podcast, while additionally using
-  * IEMOCAP and MOSI to test cross-corpus generalisation.
-To the best of our
+  * IEMOCAP and MOSI to test cross-corpus generalisation
 * new SOTA performance for valence prediction without explicit linguistic info,
   * unlike recent multimodal approaches that explicitly utilise textual info
   * concordance correlation coefficient (CCC) of .638 on MSP-Podcast